 Dr. Roberts has also been published in the Journal of the Association of Anglican Musicians

 (AAM), the Journal of the Association of Diocesan Liturgy and Music Commissions

 , (ADLMC) and The Living Church

 .
 His book, Music and Vital Congregations: A Practical Guide for Clergy

 , is available from Church Publishing Inc., New York.

-Roberts was chair of the Episcopal Church’s Standing Commission on Church Music and a founding board member and chair of the Leadership Program for Musicians.
-Currently he is a member of the boards of the Anglican Musicians’ Mentoring Project, and Melodious Accord, a non-profit organization that promotes the work of composer Alice Parker.
+Dr. Roberts was chair of the Episcopal Church’s Standing Commission on Church Music and a founding board member and chair of the Leadership Program for Musicians.
+Currently, he is a member of the boards of the Anglican Musicians’ Mentoring Project, and Melodious Accord, a non-profit organization that promotes the work of composer Alice Parker.
 He was on the New Music Commissions Committee for the 2010 national convention of the American Guild of Organists.

 Active as a leader at conferences and workshops, Roberts has made presentations in the dioceses of Washington, Dallas, East Carolina, Los Angeles, Maryland, Massachusetts, Mississippi, Nebraska, Southern Virginia, Texas, Utah, Vermont, Virginia and Western New York.